×

 We asked people how much they someone comfortably live on in Indonesia, they wrote:

 "The cost of living in Indonesia is considered to be relatively low compared to other countries.
 Prices for goods and services are often less expensive compared to other countries in the region, making it a great destination for those looking for an affordable place to live.
 Cost of accommodation, food, and transportation in Indonesia is quite reasonable and it also has some of the lowest cheapest internet prices globally.
-All in all, Indonesia offers ample opportunities for a comfortable life at a much lower cost than many other countries," explained one expat.
+All in all, Indonesia offers ample opportunities for a comfortable life at a much lower cost than many other countries," explained one expat living in Indonesia.

 Will I save money living in Indonesia?